microtick/node-operations/README.md

    [PLACEHOLDER]  new_genesis.json
    ```

-7. Copy the new genesis into place (if and only if the checksum you get matches the consensus)
+7. Copy the new genesis into place (if and only if the checksum you get matches the consensus).
+Note your
+MTROOT by default is $HOME/.microtick and may be used in place of $MTROOT in the following command.

    ```bash
    $ cp new_genesis.json $MTROOT/mtd/config/genesis.json